quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 are usually set at different times during the connection, so there will regularly be several instances of this event with different fields set.

-Note that some settings have two variations (one set locally, one requested by the remote peer).
+Some parameters have two variations: one set locally, and one requested by the remote peer, and both are valid and used during the connection.
 This is reflected in the `owner` field.
 As such, this field MUST be correct for all settings included a single event instance.
 If you need to log settings from two sides, you MUST emit two separate event instances.

+In contrast, some parameters are the result of negotiation between peers.
+In this case, one endpoint generally suggests a possible value for a parameter and its peer then suggests another possible value.
+The final value used by both endpoints is the result of some parameter-specific function applied over the two suggested values.
+Such negotiation SHOULD be expressed as a series of `parameters_set` events with the appropriate `owner` field value set.
+For
+example:

+- The local endpoint logs a `parameters_set` event with an `owner` of `local` reflecting the parameter value(s) it would like to use.
+- The local endpoint receives parameter values from the peer and logs a `parameters_set` event with an `owner` of `remote` reflecting the desired value(s) expressed by the peer.
+- The local endpoint logs a `parameters_set` event with an `owner` of `local` reflecting the resulting parameter value(s) determined from the suggested parameter value(s) communicated by the local and remote endpoints.

+Consequently, each parameter value in a `parameters_set` event supersedes the previous value of that parameter if present.
+If a parameter does not appear in a given `parameters_set` event, its value is unchanged from the previous event which set that parameter.
+If a parameter never appears in a `parameters_set` event, it retains its default value.
+This default value thus cannot be restored implicitly (for example by omitting a parameter in a subsequent `parameters_set`) and, if needed, should instead be restored explicitly by re-assigning the default value in an new `parameters_set` event.

 In the case of connection resumption and 0-RTT, some of the server's parameters are stored up-front at the client and used for the initial connection startup.